wadmiraal/wadmiraal.net/src/_posts/2012-03-28-some-php-performance-tips.markdown

 ---
-title: Some PHP performance tips
+title: "Some PHP performance tips"
 layout: post
-description: For SEO
+description: "For SEO"
-permalink: /lore/:year/:month/:day/:title
 ---

 I sometimes run some &ldaquo;scientific&rdaquo; (read &laquo;completely biased&raquo;) benchmarking for my PHP code to check for the most optimized way of writing some expression.
 But I keep on forgetting.
 So this is the place where I'm going to keep some references.